larisqueiroz/login_system_django/README.md

 ```
 5. Access http://localhost:8000/

-6. Sign up, check your email's inbox and click on the link that was sent.

-7. Your account is now active and you can create/enter a room to start a conversation.

 ## Screenshots
 <img src="assets/home.png" width="700" height= "350" title="homepage">
 <img src="assets/sign up.png" width="700" height= "350" title="signup page">